konflux-ci/release-service-catalog/tasks/apply-mapping/README.md

 Tekton task to apply a mapping to an Snapshot.

 The purpose of this task is to merge a mapping with the components contained in an Snapshot.
-The mapping is expected to be present in the passed `extraConfigPath`.
-If the file is not found or the file contains no `mapping` key, the original Snapshot is returned.
+The mapping is expected to be present in the data field of the ReleasePlanAdmission provided in the `releasePlanAdmissionPath`.
+If the data field does not contain a `mapping` key, the original Snapshot is returned.
 If there is a `mapping` key, it is merged with the `components` key in the Snapshot based on component name.

 A `mapped` result is also returned from this task containing a simple true/false value that is meant to inform whether a mapped Snapshot is being returned or the original one.